vigna/rust-dev-guidelines/README.md

 ## Methods

 - Rust does not allow for optional parameters with default values, but often one simulates them implicitly using `Option` or special values.
-In function and methods, the first parameters should be the compulsory ones, followed by the optional ones.
+In functions and methods, the first parameters should be the compulsory ones, followed by the optional ones.
 In each section, arguments should be ordered from the most general/important to the least general/important.
 In particular, chains of